Table of Contents

 Cognitive-behavioral therapy or CBT can help change thinking patterns.
-The doctor puts the patient in a situation that simulates anxiety or set off compulsions.
+The doctor puts the patient in a situation that simulates anxiety or sets off compulsions.
 This process will help you learn how to reduce and then stop your intrusive thoughts and behaviors.

 Psychiatric drugs called SSRIs (selective serotonin reuptake inhibitors) can help you control compulsions and obsessions.
-However, these medications might take upto 2 to 4 months to show their effects. common SSRIs include,
+However, these medications might take up to 2 to 4 months to show their effects. common SSRIs include,

 - citalopram (Celexa)